-Do NOT miss an exam.
 Make-up exams will NOT be given except under the most extraordinary circumstances such as documented illness, documented death in the family, documented alien abduction, etc. Make up exams will be given at a mutually convenient time and while they will cover the same information as the original exam, the questions and/or practical materials will be different.

 Attendance is mandatory for two reasons: 1.
-You will not be able to do most of the labs without access to the materials in class; 2.
-It is part of your grade.
+You will be unable to do most of the labs without access to the materials in class; 2.
+It is part of the attendance and participation grade.
 Lateness and/or early departure will also be counted against you.
-If you accumulate more than six unexcused absences, you will fail the course.
-In addition, participation counts towards your grade.
+If more than six unexcused absences are accumulated, you will fail the course.
+In addition, participation counts towards the overall grade.
 Participation can include anything from asking questions during the lecture, lab, via email, before, and/or after class.
-You must also come prepared with the lab activities printed out and be diligent in class in order to receive a good participation grade.
+It is important to come prepared with the lab activities printed out and be diligent in class in order to receive a good participation grade.

 A final grades of IN (incomplete) is not normally given in this course except, again, under the most extraordinary and documented circumstances.
 You must contact me within 48 hours of the scheduled day/time of the final exam and complete a Contract to Resolve an Incomplete Grade.
-Otherwise, I will average your laboratory, exam, and attendance and participation grades and record what you have earned.
-To qualify for Credit/No Credit you must have completed all eight laboratory exercises, taken the three exams, and have satisfactory attendance and participation.
+Otherwise, the overall grade will be averaged based on earned grades throughout the semester.
+In order to qualify for Credit/No Credit, you must have completed all eight laboratory exercises, taken the three exams, and have satisfactory attendance and participation.
 Credit/No Credit forms will be accepted up to 15 minutes prior to the start time for the third exam.
-I will not accept a Credit/No Credit slip after the third exam is distributed.
-The Hunter College grading system, which shows you what the numerical grade equivalents of the letter grades A, A-, B+, etc., are at Hunter College, will be used in this class and can be viewed in the latest undergraduate catalog available online at http://catalog.hunter.cuny.edu/content.php?catoid=15&navoid=1433
+No Credit/No Credit slips will be accepted after the third exam is distributed.
+The Hunter College grading system, which shows the numerical grade equivalents of the letter grades A, A-, B+, etc., are at Hunter College, will be used in this class and can be viewed in the latest undergraduate catalog available online at http://catalog.hunter.cuny.edu/content.php?catoid=15&navoid=1433